arjun-satish90/arjun-satish90.github.io/about.md

 ### Contact me

 If you have a data science question or would like to dicuss anything data science related I'm responsive on Twitter or directly at [wjk68@case.edu](mailto:wjk68@case.edu).
+If you do contact me, please remember I'm doing this on a volunteer basis.

 *****